 There are a number of ways mold spores, along with moisture, can seep under your siding.
 For example, cracks or tears in the butt-joints are the perfect entryway for all types of fungi, along with critters looking for a warm place to stay.
 Window headers are another area where water and mold spores can enter your siding.
 As water flows off the roof, it is important that it is channeled away from the headers using flashing.
 However, if the flashing is broke or not properly attached, water can seep behind the siding allowing mold to grow.

-Prevent Mold on Exterior Surfaces
+Prevent Exterior Mold on Siding

 There are various things you can do to help prevent the development of mold under your siding and on the exterior of your home.
 First, inspect your rain gutters and down spouts on a regular basis.
 Over time, gutters can collect leaves, twigs, and other debris.
 If the gutter system is not able to do its job by channeling water off of the roof and away from the property, it will eventually overflow with water.
 Moisture is much more likely to seep into your siding if water is allowed to run down the side of the house.

-When possible, it is idea to use materials that are less susceptible than wood to mold, such as stone or brick.
+When possible, it’s ideal to use siding materials that are less susceptible than wood to mold, such as stone or brick.
 However, if mold already exists under your current siding then you must take care of the problem before replacing it with a new material.
 Mold found under siding typically requires siding repair or replacement.
 If the mold problem is very limited, siding repair may be enough to prevent further damage.
 However, if the mold has caused damage to the siding or underlying components, you will want to consider investing in siding replacement to ensure that you have a healthy and safe environment.